-Calcium is perhaps the most essential nutrient when it comes to bone health.
+Calcium is perhaps the most well-known and essential nutrient when it comes to bone health.
 Building strong bones is like building a healthy balance in your "calcium bank account."
 Bones are living tissue and constantly in a state of turnover, making calcium deposits and withdrawals daily.

-For a lifetime of healthy bones:
+To meet calcium needs and reap the benefits of a lifetime of healthy bones:

 Focus on Food First

-Registered dietitian nutritionists recommend food as the primary source of vitamins, minerals and other nutrients, such as calcium.
+Registered dietitian nutritionists (RDNs) recommend food as the primary source of vitamins, minerals and other nutrients, such as calcium.

 - Make oatmeal with milk or a calcium-fortified beverage instead of water.